 By the end of this class, students will be able to:

-Use appropriate tools to capture and start preserving static websites
+Use appropriate tools to capture and start preserving web based content

 Choose web archiving tools appropriate for their institution’s needs